 This class is for all students in grades 9-12 who will be a part of the Color Guard for the Roaring Bengals Marching Band.
 Students will focus on designing, learning and perfecting flag and dance routines to accompany the band's halftime show and other performances.
-Several evening rehearsals and performances are required as an integral part of the curriculum.
+There are required weekly evening rehearsals and weekend performances.
+Marching Band also includes attendance at a one-week band camp which takes place two weeks prior to the first day of school.
+Student Service Learning Hours will be awarded for service beyond the school day.
+Transportation/field trip, uniform, and clothing fees will be assessed.